RishiGupta12/SerialPundit/drivers/tty2comKm/README.md

 - Can be used as a medium for inter/intra-process communication
 - Serial port communication sniffer or test sniffer application itself
 - GPS coordinates and robotics emulator/simulator
-- Application development when hardware is still not available
+- Application development when hardware is still not available (test driven development)
 - Test/debug different serial port device emulators like modem and faxes etc
 - Testing high level user space drivers
 - Segregate hardware issues from software bugs quickly during product development